rubin55/website/_posts/2023-07-31-running-arch-linux-on-the-framework-laptop-13.md

 stability and simplicity.

-I used the OS package manager for the essentials, like Gnome, Firefox, the terminal, Wayland and X11, and use /opt like a sort of "Program Files" or "Applications" directory where I had my own programs like IntelliJ, Postman, PostgreSQL, etc.
+I used the OS package manager for the essentials, like Gnome, Firefox, the terminal, Wayland and X11, and used `/opt` like a sort of `Program Files` or `Applications` directory where I had my own programs like IntelliJ, Postman, PostgreSQL, etc.

 This works relatively well: you don't have a lot of demands on package